 Which AI companion is best for creative writing and roleplay?

 Character.AI has the richest roleplay ecosystem and the largest community character library, but it carries an F safety rating (22/100) with documented minor-safety incidents and ongoing litigation.
-Kindroid is the best option for writers who want deep persona scripting, persistent memory, and a safer safety profile (C, 40/100).
+AI Dungeon (C, 40/100) is the best pick for open-ended interactive fiction, and Kindroid (B-, 50/100) is the best for writers who want deep persona scripting.
 Your choice depends on how you weigh creative breadth against safety risk.

 Can AI companion apps help with novel writing?

 Yes, within limits.
-Apps like Kindroid and Nomi AI can serve as character development partners, dialogue-testing tools, and worldbuilding collaborators.
-Nomi AI’s cross-session memory makes it particularly suited to long-form projects where you’re building narrative continuity over weeks.
+Apps like AI Dungeon, Kindroid, and Nomi AI can serve as character development partners, dialogue-testing tools, and worldbuilding collaborators.
+Nomi AI’s cross-session memory and AI Dungeon’s manual Memory Bank tools make them particularly suited to long-form projects where you’re building narrative continuity over weeks.
 None of these apps replace a co-author, editor, or structured writing process.
 They work best as one tool in a larger creative workflow.

 Which AI companion remembers the most about your story?

-Nomi AI leads for cross-session narrative memory, retaining character details, plot events, and established world rules more reliably than any app we reviewed.
-Kindroid’s custom memory anchors let you flag specific facts the app should always retain.
+Nomi AI leads for hands-off cross-session narrative memory, retaining character details, plot events, and established world rules more reliably than any app we reviewed.
+AI Dungeon gives writers manual control through Memory Bank and Story Cards, and Kindroid’s custom memory anchors let you flag specific facts the app should always retain.
 Character.AI, despite its creative strengths, resets memory between sessions, which is a significant limitation for long-form projects.

 Is Character.AI safe for creative writing?